ACADEMY CONFERENCES TERMS AND CONDITIONS

 How do we provide this?

-We run Masterclass study days in a range of venues across the UK, Australia and New Zealand.
+- We run Masterclass study days for students in a range of venues across the UK, Australia and New Zealand.
 The focus is on inspiring attendees to explore the world of knowledge.
-We promote wideranging intellectual curiosity as a value, and regard it as essential for the discovery of new knowledge.
+We promote wide-ranging intellectual curiosity as a value, and regard it as essential for the discovery of new knowledge.
 We pride ourselves on presenting balanced arguments with academic integrity.
 We offer events for academically curious students, and also subject specific study days for Philosophy, Ethics and Religion.
 These are world-class opportunities for academic enrichment.

 How can I find out about these events?